Tapers seal joints between plasterboard or other wallboard to prepare wall surface for painting or papering.

 - Seal joints between plasterboard or other wallboard to prepare wall surfaces for painting or papering.

-Tapers with little to no experience tend to make between $29140 and $36520 while the more experienced ones make over $69470 per year.
+Tapers with little to no experience tend to make between $31020 and $40930 while the more experienced ones can earn over $71660 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Taper is to move to a higher paying state like MA.
-Right now, the highest paying states for Tapers are MA, IL, HI, NH and NY.
+One of the easiest ways to increase your salary as a Taper is to move to a higher paying state like HI.
+Right now, the highest paying states for Tapers are HI, IL, OR, NY and OH.

-3 other factors that can increase your salary as A Taper is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Taper is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Tapers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Tapers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons